 By default, even relays (2,4,6,8,10) send a short acknowledge beep down the phone line to let you know the command was received.
 For certain functions involving on-air use you'll want to have relay closures that don't beep back down the line; odd relays (1,3,5,7,9) do NOT beep when activated.
-It is very easy to change which relays beep, see relay programming on page 10.
+It is very easy to change which relays beep, see setup toggles at the bottom of page 9.